cycle/docs/docs/en/annotated/entity.md

 ## Table Extension

-In some cases you might want to specify additional table columns and indexes without the link to the entity properties.:
+In some cases you might want to specify additional table columns and indexes without the link to the entity properties:

 ```php
 use Cycle\Annotated\Annotation\Entity;